Loading...

 Aristocratic women also published original writing.

-For example, the first poetry published by British women was by Isabella Whitney in 1566 to 1567.
+For example, the first poetry published by a British women was by Isabella Whitney in 1566 to 1567.

 It's time to check your understanding now.

-We have a statement on the screen and it says, only aristocratic women went to school in early modern Britain.
+We have a statement on the screen, and it says, "Only aristocratic women went to school in early modern Britain.

-Is this statement true or false?
-Pause the video here and press play when you're ready to see the correct answer.
+Pause the video here, and press Play when you're ready to see the correct answer.

 Okay, well done to everybody who said the correct answer was false.